davidmerfield/Blot-theme-engine/README.md

 **Why does this exist?**

 For efficient rendering of templates whose view you cannot compose ahead-of-time.
+To prevent fetching unused data for a view.

 **How does it work?**